-We found eight personality traits separated the great golfers on Tour from the other Tour players after testing and working with members of the LPGA, PGA, and CHAMPIONS Tours in 1980-81 and from 1989 to 1992.
-We have confirmed those traits in our work with the Tour players and other competitive golfers since then.
+We found eight personality traits that separated the great golfers on Tour from the other Tour players after testing and working with members of the LPGA, PGA, and CHAMPIONS Tours in 1980-81 and from 1989 to 1992.
+We have confirmed these traits of great golfers in our work with the Tour players and other competitive golfers since then.

 Analyzing the data was exciting because not only did eight personality traits for great golf emerge, each one of them measured in the 95th percentile, or was important more than 95% of the time for the great players, the frequent winners in the studies.

 Chances are good that you already have some of these champion traits.
 But the odds are very strongly against you having all eight of them.
 Even Bobby Jones & Tiger Woods have had to work on a few of them.
 Take a quick read and see how many of the eight traits are “in your bag”.

 How good are you at eliminating distractions whether they are coming from outside or inside your head?
 Extroverts, intense thinkers and left-brainers need the most work on this one.
 Their thoughts can go anywhere and everywhere when over the ball, instead of simply seeing and feeling their shot or putt.